doubledrooks/Pawn/Readme.md

 1. Under Build Phases > Target Dependancies for the new target, add Pawn-iOS
 1. Under Build Phases > Link Binary With Libraries, remove and re-add the SenTestingKit framework
 1. Under Build Phases > Link Binary With Libraries, add libExpecta-iOS.a
-1. Copy Cedar-iOS.framwork from Externals/Cedar/build/Release-iphoneuniversal into your target files folder.
-It is best to do this in the Finder.
+1. Copy Cedar-iOS.framework from Externals/Cedar/build/Release-iphoneuniversal into your target files folder.

+(It is best to do this in the Finder.
 Back in Xcode, right click on the target files folder, choose Add Files... and select the Cedar-iOS.framework that you just copied.
+If Cedar-iOS.framework isn't present, run the following command:)

+    $ (cd Externals/Cedar; rake build_frameworks)

 That should be all you need.
 Cmd-U will run the ExampleSpec included in the test bundle.
 Commit.